Downhill mountain biking: Germany

 In Germany the landscape is quite diverse, reaching from flatlands in the north to medium-sized mountains in the center to the alpine mountains in the south.
 Downhill tracks in Germany are not as steep as in Switzerland, Austria, or Canada and the difference from top to bottom is less, but the main parts of an average track are everywhere in Germany.
 Racing on these short tracks is highly intense and allows no mistakes.
 Due to the country's large population, the sport has developed quickly in Germany.
 The number of riders can go up to 600 at races.
 With 3 cup races, Thuringia, in the middle of Germany, is the center of gravity riding.
 The most popular race series is the 'iXS German Downhill Cup'.
 In Germany is Europe's biggest Mountainbike Freeride Festival held, called iXS Dirt Masters.
 It includes one iXS German Downhill Cup Round, a 4X Race, and a slopestyle contest.
 It is visited by around 25000 spectators and 1200 riders.
 In the small town of Wiof Willingen is a former World Cup Downhill and Four Cross Race Course.
 The World Cup has been held there in 2005 and 2006.

 With Germany being a high-level industry country, there are many firms are producing downhill bikes, such as Last Bikes, Zonenschein, Fusion Bikes, Cube Bikes, Ghost Bikes, Canyon Bikes, Propain Bikes, Rose Bikes, Solid Bikes as well as boutique bike manufacturers Nicolai and Liteville.
 There are also a lot of firms producing high-end parts like Rohloff, Magura, or Tune.

 India

 A scenic view in India at elevation 5600 m.

-Downhill Mountain Biking in India is fairly new.
-The main and the most popular downhill mountain bike race in India is called the Himalayan Downhill Mountain Bike Trophy which is organized by Himalayan Mountain Bike Network during the Himalayan Mountain Bike Festival.
-This race is conducted at Ski Himalayas Ropeway and Ski Resort located in Solang Valley near Manali which is the Mountain Biking Capital of India.
-The DH race track is 2 km, long and the area offers a lot of natural mountain biking trails and lends itself to many styles of mountain biking.
-The paths in this Himalayan region are accessible to riders of all skill levels.
+Downhill mountain biking in India has been gaining momentum over the past twenty years.
+The early wave of downhill mountain biking in India sparked off in Pune City, Maharashtra.

+A few of the prominent DH events of India include Bangalore Bicycle Championship - DH (2011–2013, 2015, 2016, 2017, 2019), Bangalore Mountain Festival - DH (2016—2018, 2020), Himalayan Mountain Bike Festival (2014–2017, 2021), Ladakh MTB Festival (2019–2023), Indian National MTB Championship - DH (since 2017), Assam Downhill Championship (since 2021).

+The South Indian state of Kerala hosted the 28th Asian Continental MTB Championship - DH (2023).